mychris/bf-cc/README.md

 A brainfuck interpreter and run-time compiler written in C++ for Linux/x86-64.

-The input program is translated into a minimalistic IR, optimized, and then either interpreted, or compiled to x86-64 machine code and the executed.
+The input program is translated into a minimalistic IR, optimized, and then either interpreted, or compiled to x86-64 machine code and then executed.
 The generated machine code uses the
 [Linux syscall API](https://github.com/torvalds/linux/blob/v4.17/arch/x86/entry/syscalls/syscall_64.tbl)
 to perform the required I/O operations and is therefore not portable in any